UK: Labour suspends Jeremy Corbyn after reaction to anti-Semitism report | DW | 29.10.2020

 Corbyn reacted to the EHRC's conclusions with a statement claiming the problem was "dramatically overstated for political reasons" by opponents and the media.

-It was these remarks that provoked the following Labour Party statement: "In light of his comments made today and his failure to retract them subsequently, the Labour Party has suspended Jeremy Corbyn pending investigation."
+These remarks then provoked the following Labour Party statement: "In light of his comments made today and his failure to retract them subsequently, the Labour Party has suspended Jeremy Corbyn pending investigation."

 "He has also had the whip removed from the Parliamentary Labour Party."